 These types of scanners work by tapping into your vehicle’s onboard computer.
 The OBD-II connection is primarily for emissions testing, but the port allows you to access the information your vehicle is storing.
 When an error code comes up—and a check engine or other light comes up on the dashboard—the computer is detecting and recording an error.

-What a scanner does is retrieve that information to show what could be the cause behind the code activating.
-In most cases, you’ll need to perform maintenance on your vehicle to keep the error from popping up again, but if it’s not severe, you may want to clear the code and keep driving anyway.
+What a code reader scanner does is retrieve that information (via an OBDII scan) to show what could be the cause behind the code activating.
+In most cases, you’ll need to perform maintenance on your vehicle to keep the error from popping up again, but if it’s not severe, you may want to clear the fault codes and keep driving anyway.

-Some OBD2 scanners have functionality that can clear error codes, while others require you to fix the issue before you can clear the codes out.
+Some OBD2 scanners have functionality that can clear error trouble codes like check engine light, while others require you to fix the issue before you can clear the codes out.
 In some devices, you can opt to clear a code after confirming that you’ve checked everything out.

-With other devices, you’ll need to make the necessary repairs, then wait a predetermined amount of time before re-scanning the vehicle.
-By this time, your vehicle’s computer will recognize the issue has been resolved, and therefore the status of the code will change, allowing you to clear it from the vehicle’s memory.
+With other car code reader devices, you’ll need to make the necessary repairs, then wait a predetermined amount of time before re-scanning the vehicle.
+By this time, your vehicle’s computer will recognize the issue has been resolved (e.g. fault codes have cleared), and therefore the status of the code will change, allowing you to clear it from the vehicle’s memory.

 What Vehicles Does It Work With?

-Although many OBD2 scanners claim to work with “all” vehicles, it’s impossible for any single device to report every code from every vehicle in existence as things are simply not that standardized.
+Although many OBD2 scanners claim to work with “all” vehicles, it’s impossible for any single device to report on all fault codes from every vehicle in existence as things are simply not that standardized.
 However, most units which claim to work with specific years of cars onward are often reliable.

-Some units may also have restrictions such as battery compatibility; devices which use your vehicle’s battery will often require a specific voltage.
+Some car code reader units may also have restrictions such as battery compatibility; devices which use your vehicle’s battery will often require a specific voltage.
 Other scanner units may not work with hybrid vehicles; it’s crucial to read the manufacturer’s statements thoroughly.

 The placement of the OBD2 port varies depending on your vehicle’s make and model and even the year range.
 In most cases, it can be helpful to use your vehicle’s user manual to locate the port.
 However, common locations include under the driver’s seat, underneath the steering wheel, inside the glove compartment, or even in the center console.